angary/tutoring/wk08/README.md

 ### Part 1 - Currying in Python

 * How can a function return a function in Python?
+  > Functions are first class variables in Python, this means that they can be passed into other functions, be returned from functions, and be reassigned values
 * What will the following program print?
 Try to figure it out before running the program.

 ```python